Djings/slacksd/README.md

 ## Install
   Install the stable diffusion from https://github.com/lstein/stable-diffusion as the bot uses its interface to render art.
+  It is tested to work with release-1.14.1 of lsteins stable-diffusion command line interface.

   I recommend setting up a python environment for the bot.